abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_imgproc/py_histograms/py_histogram_equalization/py_histogram_equalization.rst

 Goal
 ======

+In this section,

-Here you will learn concepts about histogram equalization and improve the contrast of your image.
+    * We will learn the concepts of histogram equalization and use it to improve the contrast of our images.

 Theory
 =========